helm/charts/stable/drupal/README.md

     $ helm install --name my-release --set persistence.drupal.hostPath=/PATH/TO/HOST/MOUNT stable/drupal
     ```

-    This will mount the `drupal-data` volume into the `hostPath` directory if the site has not already been initialized.
-If it has, your host machine changes will persist.
+    This will mount the `drupal-data` volume into the `hostPath` directory.
+The site data will be persisted if the mount path contains valid data, else the site data will be initialized at first launch.
 1. Because the container cannot control the host machine’s directory permissions, you must set the Drupal file directory permissions yourself and disable or clear Drupal cache.
 See Drupal Core’s [INSTALL.txt](http://cgit.drupalcode.org/drupal/tree/core/INSTALL.txt?h=8.3.x#n152) for setting file permissions, and see [Drupal handbook page](https://www.drupal.org/node/2598914) to disable the cache, or [Drush handbook](https://drushcommands.com/drush-8x/cache/cache-rebuild/) to clear cache.